-Filled with juicy strawberries and chewy oats, this maple syrup-sweetened baked oatmeal is perfect for entertaining guests or making a batch of healthy breakfasts for the week.
+This healthy strawberry baked oatmeal is perfect for entertaining guests or making a batch of healthy breakfasts for the week.
+Get the recipe now.

-This baked oatmeal is for those who still prefer a hot, sweeter breakfast, but want more texture than a traditional oat porridge.
+This healthy strawberry baked oatmeal is for those who still prefer a hot, sweeter breakfast, but want more texture than a traditional oat porridge.

 None of these sound like you?
-No worries, head on over to these egg-based breakfast casseroles instead.
+No worries, head on over to this egg-based breakfast casserole instead.
 Only slight judgment.

 Note: feel free to use any in-season fruit of choice.
 If using frozen berries, do not thaw beforehand.